 Step 3 Reporting and auditing: The information that was collected, collated and analysed in Step 2 is brought together in a single document, which serves as a draft of the social accounts.
 People from outside the organisation (a Social Audit Panel) then review this document to check that the report is based on information that has been properly gathered and interpreted.
 When the Panel is satisfied with the report and its findings, the organisation can make its report available to the stakeholders and wider public in full or as a shorter summary.

 Organisations of all sizes and types can undertake Social Accounting.
-The SAN Social Accounting and Audit Manual and CD describes the three-step process in detail and provides practical how-to resources.
-The manual is particularly geared towards social enterprises, social economy organisations, and grant-funded voluntary and community sector organisations.
+The SAN Social Accounting and Audit Manual is particularly geared towards social enterprises, social economy organisations, and grant-funded voluntary and community sector organisations.

 AccountAbility’s methods may be useful for larger organisations who are serious about addressing a corporate social responsibility agenda.